marcovth/cfphp/README.md

 Why this project?

 * It will make easier for CFML coders to switch to PHP.
 * PHP hosting is cheaper and easier to obtain than CFML hosting.
-All current Coldfusion engines seems to require a Java layer.
+All current Coldfusion engines seems to require a Java layer/server.
 * In my experience, PHP servers are faster than (shared) CFML servers.
 Java based script can get memory issues, requiring server reboots.
 * CFML offers a bit more higher level programming with functionality inside HTML-like CF-tags.
 * Less CFML code than PHP == less debugging.
 Hopefully better PHP programmers will pick up the project to make it 100% CFML compatible.